bndtools/bnd/docs/_instructions/connection-settings.md

 	-connection-log: somefile.txt

-This file will contain the detailed trace output
+This file will contain the detailed trace output.
+The file given is relative to the working directory.

 ## Syntax